 What’s more, research from Roy Baumeister and his colleagues at Case Western Reserve University showed that our willpower muscles can get tired.
 And while our willpower is most run down we are more likely to overspend and make less responsible financial decisions.
 The role of automation of our finances – to make more responsible decisions with our money on autopilot – can therefore mitigate the risk posed by willpower fatigue.

-As well as offering a raft of other potential financial benefits, setting up a proper system for tracking your personal finances can also act as an impetus for psychological change.
+As well as offering a range of other benefits, setting up a proper system for tracking your personal finances can also act as an impetus for psychological change.
 Checking balances regularly, understanding your net worth and holding yourself accountable based on those figures can foster significant financial benefits.

-A study by Shlomo Benartzi and Yaron Levi found that study participants using a mobile app to track spending and investment performance reduced their spending by nearly 16 percent.
-And similar research by the Federal Reserve in 2016 found that 62 percent of mobile banking users checked their account balance before making a large purchase in the 12 months prior to the survey, and half of them decided not to purchase an item as a result of their account balance or credit limit.
+This isn’t just anecdotal.
+A study by Shlomo Benartzi and Yaron Levi found that participants using a mobile app to track spending and investment performance reduced their spending by nearly 16 percent.
+Similar research by the Federal Reserve in 2016 found that 62 percent of mobile banking users checked their account balance before making a large purchase in the 12 months prior to the survey, and half of them decided not to purchase an item as a result of their account balance or credit limit.

 So it’s clear that increased awareness of our personal finances drives behavioural change in our spending and investing patterns.
 And with the new technologies at our disposal, driving that awareness of our personal finances and creating a positive habit of tracking our money is now easier than ever before.